sitistas/the-possibilities-of-ai/README.md

 # Microsoft Build After Party | The possibilities of AI

-For our Microsoft Build After Party - more [in our webpage](https://sfoteini.github.io/microsoft-build-after-party-2023)
+This repository was created to host the code files needed for the purposes of our Microsoft Build After Party.
+You can find more information [in our webpage](https://sfoteini.github.io/microsoft-build-after-party-2023)

+##

+## Οδηγίες